 Coconut Info has been making software geared towards business and education (and fun) in Honolulu as a certified Apple® developer since 1986.
 In addition, during that time Coconut Info has provided consulting and programming services to hundreds of businesses, both private and corporate, including federal and state government.
 Over the years, Coconut Info's emphasis has been creating unique software and publications for private and public education, real estate, visitor industry advertising, performing arts, and Hawaiian culture renaissance.

 In 2012, one of our iPhone Apps, the Touch Hawaiian Pocket Dictionary, was chosen as BEST HONOLULU APP by Honolulu Magazine.
 Coconut Info has been in several local magazines, most recently in Hawai‘i Magazine and MANA magazine in the May/June issue, 2013.
-Our latest App is "Hawaiian Quiz" (4/30/2013) and it is no pink kitty.
+Our latest new App is "Hawaiian Quiz" (4/30/2013).
 Like our award winning Hawaiian Dictionary embodies our works over the decades and is an excellent resource for students (and includes an educator discount).

 According to the Honolulu Weekly, Hawaiian is the only growing indigenous native tongue, according to the 2000 census.
 Some twenty years ago only 1,500 people spoke Hawaiian and now there are an estimated 8,000 speakers, most of them under the age of 30, thanks to a surge in Hawaiian immersion education programs.
 Having worked closely with Hawaiian Immersion since inception, including introducing the FIRST Hawaiian font for computer licensed statewide by the Hawai'i DOE, we are pretty hopped-up about being involved with this statistic at any level.
 Our newest font, POHO, was created to be compatible with the popular Mac Hawaiian keyboard in May 2013.